 Once the snow and ice melt away and you're ready to move the chickens back to their springtime home, here are the things that you should do:

-After the coop has dried, lay down fresh nesting materials to keep the floors clean and the chickens warm.
-When it comes to choosing material for the nest boxes and floor, consider that chicken manure is made up of 85% water.
+After the coop has dried, lay down fresh bedding materials to keep the floors clean and the chickens warm.
+When it comes to choosing material for the floor, consider that chicken manure is made up of 85% water.
 You'll want the material to be absorbent to both matter and moisture, so plan accordingly.

 Once the bedding materials are laid down, you'll be able to move your chickens back into their springtime homes.